9.2 Theories of Substance Use / Addiction

 There are many theories that hope to explain why individuals use and abuse substances.
 Theories can also help with interventions, treatment, prevention, relapse and recovery.

-We will be exploring substance use disorders / addiction through various theories.
+We will be exploring substance use disorders as a biopsychosocial phenomenon and unpack biological, psychological and social theories of substance abuse.
 You may choose to explore other theories, there are links to multiple theories of substance use disorders in additional resources.

 The concept of substance use disorders has evolved.
 While a moral model is still prevalent in much of the population, there has been a shift in the medicalization of addressing substance use disorders.
-The moral model is based on the belief that using substances is a moral failing, related only to individual issue and if you had better morals it wouldn’t be an issue.
-Other theories include a biological theory, which suggests it may be the chemistry in our brain or our genetics that makes us susceptible to substance use.
-There are theories of social dysfunction, psychology, trauma and early experiences as well as theories relating to society, culture and race.
-There is no one theory that can explain substance use for every person with a substance use disorder.
+The moral model is based on the belief that using substances is a moral failing, related only to individual issue “using any drug is unacceptable, wrong, and even sinful.(2) Other theories include a biological theory, which suggests it may be the chemistry in our brain or our genetics that makes us susceptible to substance use.
+There is no one theory that can explain substance use for every person with a substance use disorder: “not everything that counts can be counted, and the healing that involves the making whole of a life involves not seeing different things but seeing everything differently”.(3) When we understand these theories and use them together, this is called a biopsychosocial approach and western treatment models generally “implicates numerous biological, psychological and social factors as playing a part in the development of addiction.
+Consequently, it is considered that all three domains must be considered in treatment”.(4)

 Moral theory

 Where does a moral approach to substance use come from?
-Moral judgments on substance abuse/addiction began when the view in victorian time that any weakness of moral fiber in self-restraint would lead someone rapidly away from being a productive member of society, industry by way of the bottle, syringe or the pipe.
-There are examples of the moral model in Canada, including prohibition and the Controlled Drug and Substances Act, as well as the Criminal Code of Canada.
+Wright(10) suggests our current moral judgments of addiction begin with a Victorian politic, when “modern man begins to worry that any weakness of moral fiber in the exercise of self-restraint could lead him rapidly away from industry and towards indolence and even idiocy, by way of the bottle, the pipe or the syringe”.(11) There are examples of the moral model in Canada, including prohibition and the Controlled Drug and Substances Act, as well as the Criminal Code of Canada.
 The moral model suggests using a substance is a moral failing which will lead to a path of destruction.
 It views people who use substances as having a choice to use substances and judges them for using the substances.

 Biological theory